weiran0129/vLLM-MoE-Logger/README.md

-# vLLM-MoE-Logger
+# vLLM MoE Expert Logger (Qwen1.5-MoE-A2.7B-Chat)
-Modify vLLM so we can log which MoE experts get selected per token and plot an expert-usage histogram to visualize.
+Implement an opt-in, flag-gated Mixture-of-Experts (MoE) logger to vLLM.
+The logger records a single configurable MoE layer, which experts are selected for each token along with their router weights (e.g. {layer, token_idx, topk_ids, topk_weights}).